 - lack of weight gain

 - delays in reaching developmental milestones such as rolling over, crawling, and talking

 - lack of emotions such as smiling, laughing, or making eye contact

 - delayed puberty in teens

-Treatment options vary depending on these factors:
+Treatment options vary depending on:

 - the severity of symptoms